-- Evaluation of the Group's accounting principles in relation to implementation of the new revenue accounting standard; - Created an understanding of the Group's routines and internal controls associated with revenue recognition; - Examination of a selection of transactions to ensure that they have been reported correctly according to agreements and in the correct periods;
+- Evaluation of the company's accounting principles in relation to implementation of the new revenue accounting standard; - Created an understanding of the company's routines and internal controls associated with revenue recognition; - Examination of a selection of transactions to ensure that they have been reported correctly according to agreements and in the correct periods;

-Information Other than the Consolidated Financial Statements and Auditor's Report Thereon
+Information Other than the consolidated Ind AS Financial Statements and Auditor's Report Thereon

 The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the information included Other Section of Annual Report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Company's Annual Report, but does not include the financial statements and our auditor's report thereon.
+The Company's annual report is expected to be made available to us after the date of this auditor's report.